Friday, December 7, 2012

 Characters

 In the 1976 version of KONG there are only two characters that affect the actions of the film.
 Fred Wilson (Grodin) and Kong.
 Every one else is just along for the ride.
 Wilson instigates the trip to the island to find oil, when the oil is not forthcoming he sets his sights on Kong as a promotional gimmick.
-The fear of Kong prompt the natives to kidnap Dwan.
+The fear of Kong prompts the natives to kidnap Dwan.
 Kong takes Dwan.
 Jack (Bridges) goes after Dwan.
 Kong comes after her when she is taken back by Jack.
 Wilson gets the idea of capturing Kong and taking him to New York.
 In New York, Kong escapes, takes Dwan and high tails it the World Trade Center.

 Truly, it's like a love triangle between Kong, Wilson and Dwan, only Wilson never understands that he's competing with Kong.
 Bridges' character surprisingly contributes very little to the story.
 He's supposed to the be voice of environmental sanity, but it's underdeveloped and gets lost in the crowd.